FLAGlab/flaglab.github.io/_researchareas/crypto-research.md

 title: Post-Quantum Cryptography
 long-title: Post-Quantum Cryptography and Quantum Computing
 image: img/crypto.png
-description: We work in the development of quantum and post-quantum algorithms and systems, focused on (post-) quantum cryptography systems and crypto analysis.
+description: We work in the development of quantum and post-quantum algorithms and systems, focused on (post-) quantum cryptography systems and crypto analysis, as well as the development of quantum computing algorithms.
 people:
   - prof-vg
 layout: areas